Do you have questions about admission?

 - Explain and evaluate the characteristics of the project method that make it an interdisciplinary research project at the corporate level

 - Clearly and concisely state the problem(s) to be solved at the corporate level in an international perspective

-- Link the theoretical/analytical/empirical perspectives used in the project to ASP course material with particularly emphasis on models, theories and methods taught during the business courses.
-Apart from the business economic fields, the project must also draw on material from at least one the following courses: Comparative social analysis, Communications or Asian studies
+- Link the theoretical/analytical/empirical perspectives used in the project to IBA course material with particularly emphasis on models, theories and methods taught during the business courses.
+Apart from the business economic fields, the project must also draw on material from at least one the following fields: comparative social analysis, communications or Asian studies

 - Discuss the chosen problem in the light of the economic, political and cultural internationalization that characterizes the development of contemporary society